• Skip to content

 Also, some preparation at home can help you feel emotionally and practically ready for your new baby.
 For example, it helps to know that your bag is packed, your freezer is full, your hospital or midwife’s phone number is within easy reach, and family and friends are ready to lend a hand.

-Birth classes
+Antenatal classes

 You can do private classes on hypnobirth, calmbirth and so on.
-If you’re interested, you can look them up online to see whether they’re offered in your area, or ask your doctor or midwife for more information.
+If you’re interested, you can look them up online to see whether they’re offered in your area or ask your doctor or midwife for more information.

 Birth plans